Things get a little too wacky in Wong Jing’s live action adaptation of Tsukasa Hojo’s manga

 [musical sting plays] “City hunter!”

 That musical theme is heard throughout the movie, and every time it comes on, it’s at a moment that you wish could be the status quo: Jackie Chan’s character has just done something awesome, he turns to the camera and gives a dashing smile.
-Unfortunately, the movie isn’t always as smooth as that.
+There’s a feeling that comes with that moment: that the scene you witnessed was worth the energy to film and time to watch.
+City Hunter is a movie that is unfortunately not loaded with many of those moments.

 Chan plays Ryo Saber (or Ryu Saeba according to my DVD), a private investigator in Tokyo.
 In the opening sequence, he tells us how his partner Makimura was killed during an investigation, and now looks after his sister Kaori (Joey Wong), who has grown into his assistant.
 Kaori has feelings for Ryo, and disapproves of his constant womanising.
 Ryo has been assigned the task of locating Shizuko Imumura (Kumiko Goto) by her father, the CEO of a prominent newspaper.
 While evading capture, she steals some guy’s clothes, which contains a ticket for the cruise ship Fuji Maru, which she decides to just go on.